springbov/dndsrd5.2_markdown/src/03_Classes/05_Fighter.md

 - Gain the following traits from the Core Fighter Traits table: Hit Point Die, proficiency with Martial weapons, and training with Light and Medium armor and Shields.
 - Gain the Fighter's level 1 features, which are listed in the Fighter Features table.

+### Fighter Class Features

+As a Fighter, you gain the following class features when you reach the specified Fighter levels.
+These features are listed on the Fighter Features table.

 Table: Fighter Features

 | Level | Proficiency Bonus    | Class Features                                    | Second Wind    | Weapon Mastery    |